Rapid City man draws 12-year prison term for child porn - NewsBreak

 Stunt performers take center stage in Sturgis

 RAPID CITY, S.D.
-(KOTA) - With hotter temperatures,’ wildfires become easier to ignite.
-And with wildfires comes thick smoke that can have an affect on the overall health of the community.
+(KEVN) - With the drier temperatures’ wildfires become easier to ignite.
+With wildfires comes thick smoke that can have an affect on the overall health of the community.
 The composition that wildfire smoke commonly consists of is carbon monoxide, carbon dioxide, and volatile organic compounds.
-A public information official for the Bureau of Land Management says there are precautions people should take to make sure that they stay safe.
+A public information official for the Bureau of Land Management says that there are precautions that people should take to make sure that they stay safe.

 Comments / 0